datalass1/100-days-of-code/README.md

 More visualisation and exploratory data analysis of Sentinel imagery.
 I would like to try displaying the RGB and False colour images, as well as some image manipulation.
 I wonder if these tutorials coule be applied: Inspiration: https://github.com/scikit-image/skimage-tutorials and https://www.youtube.com/watch?v=pZATswy_IsQ

+### Day 2: 7th April
+**Today's Progress:** Using scikit image to work with imagery data as numpy arrays, pre-processing for visualisation by normalising and equalising the Sentinel-2 imagery.

+**Thoughts:** The Sentinel-2 imagery of Madagascar is in uint16 and imageio.core.util.Image dtype when opened with scikit-image.
+This makes visualisation a challenge, why: because the np.stack for creating the true and false coloured images wanted an unint8 and numpy arrary.
+So I changed the data by normalising it and equalising it with a contrast stretch.
+I think this was the right thing to do, and it worked!

+- unsigned 16-bit integer image range is [0, 65535] When using ```image.astype(np.uint8)``` noise would be introduced to the image.
+By using ```img_as_float``` a floating point image with range [0, 1] is created to preserve the information.
+- Equalisation required to increase image contrast: http://scikit-image.org/docs/dev/auto_examples/color_exposure/plot_equalize.html I used contrast stretching.
+- Memory kept running out on the Acer laptop.

+**Tomorrows plans:** Keep going through the https://github.com/scikit-image/skimage-tutorials and https://www.youtube.com/watch?v=pZATswy_IsQ - more work on numpy arrays with scikit-image.

 # Some of my most used code and links
 - while read requirement; do conda install --yes $requirement; done < requirements.txt https://gist.github.com/luiscape/19d2d73a8c7b59411a2fb73a697f5ed4